gitsuh/claude.ai-snapshot-sandbox/README.md

 **Restore didn't reinstall my packages.**
 Make sure network access is enabled for that chat.
 Without it, your files still restore, but `pip` can't reach the package index.

-## License

-MIT — see [`LICENSE`](LICENSE).
-Swap in a different license if you prefer; if you haven't added one yet, MIT is a common, permissive default.